 As a result:

-- in breath counting the distinctive brainwaves are alpha,
+- In the practice of breath counting, the distinctive brainwaves are alpha.

-- in following the breath the distinctive brainwaves are theta,
+- In the practice of following the breath, the distinctive brainwaves are theta.

-- in yidam and mantra practice the distinctive brainwaves are gamma,
+- In the practice of yoga-tantra, the distinctive brainwaves are gamma.

-- in objectless meditation the distinctive brainwaves are alpha,
+- In the practice of objectless meditation, the distinctive brainwaves are alpha.

-- in loving-kindness meditation the distinctive brainwaves are gamma.
+- In the practice of loving-kindness, the distinctive brainwaves are gamma.

-By the term “distinct” I mean the dominance of the weighted median of the brainwave signal belonging to certain band transformed using a coefficient calculated by using closed series of experimental data.
-This means that we detect the most significant deviations of brainwave types in relation to the compared practices.
-For example, in counting breaths, the differences in the signal values between alpha brainwaves and the values of the other brainwave bands are the greatest.
-It does not mean that in this practice other brainwave signals measured in an absolute way will not dominate.
-This means that in the case of counting breaths alpha waves showed the greatest positive change in relation to the change in comparison to other practices.
+By the term “distinct”, I refer to the predominance of the weighted median of the brainwave signal associated with a specific band.
+This signal is transformed using a coefficient calculated by taking a comprehensive series of experimental data.
+This method allows us to identify the most significant deviations among brainwave types in relation to the compared practices.
+For instance, when counting breaths, the disparities in signal values between alpha brainwaves and other brainwave bands are the most prominent.
+However, this does not imply that other brainwave signals measured absolutely will not prevail in this particular practice.
+In the case of counting breaths, alpha waves exhibit the most significant positive change when compared to other practices.

-Of course, the above applies to my brain, my mind, and my practices.
-It is possible that other people and under different conditions we would have obtained different results.
-On the other hand, these results are largely in line with the commonly available knowledge about the influence of meditation on the brain’s bioelectrical activity.
+Naturally, these observations pertain to my own brain, mind, and personal practices.
+It is worth noting that different individuals and varying conditions may yield different outcomes.
+Nevertheless, these results largely align with the commonly available knowledge regarding the impact of meditation on the brain’s bioelectrical activity.

 Weighted Medians Relative to β+δ